imhicihu/Incunnabilia/Software.md

 * [Book Scan Wizard](https://sourceforge.net/projects/bookscanwizard/):

 	- A utility to help with Book scanning using cameras as a scanner.
-It will automate things such as cropping, rotating, fixing keystoning, fixing the DPI, and outputing it to tiff files that can be changed into PDF's or ebooks.
+It will automate things such as cropping, rotating, fixing keystoning, fixing the DPI, and outputting it to tiff files that can be changed into PDF's or ebooks.

 * [noteshrink](https://mzucker.github.io/2016/09/20/noteshrink.html)
 <BR></BR>